 There isn’t much more in their terms of service, but if you feel like a giggle, go ahead and read it yourself.

-I can’t tell.
+EliteMate doesn’t offer their membership costs easily.
 I think it’s $9.99 a month via PayPal.
-I mean, that’s what every popup on the site (the constant, never-ending popups that drone on, and on…) tells me.
+Maybe.
+Possibly?
+I mean, that’s what every pop-up on the site (the constant, never-ending pop-ups) tell me.

 No. Don’t pass go.
 Don’t collect $200.
 Whatever you do, do NOT signup for EliteMate.